Click here to download a free copy of our Rhode Island Marriage Officiant Guide.

 Ordination as a Marriage Officiant and ceremonial minister complies with all state and local laws in Rhode Island and is valid and accepted throughout the United States and everywhere around the world!

-The laws in Rhode Island make it unnecessary for persons performing marriage ceremonies to file their credentials with any state or local agency, but you must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any legal authority and/or the parties to the marriage upon their request.
+Rhode Island law requires persons performing marriage ceremonies to file their credentials with prior to performing a ceremony anywhere in the state.
+You must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any state or local authority and/or the bridal couple upon their request.

 In Rhode Island, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
-Rhode Island and local officials in the state are removed from any responsibility for verification of minister credentials.
-Rhode Island does not maintain a central registry of members of the clergy, and you are not required to undergo any specific formal training.
+You are not required to undergo any specific formal training to become ordained in Rhode Island.

 Not a resident of Rhode Island?
-Rhode Island does not restrict legally ordained non-resident Marriage Officiants from performing wedding ceremonies anywhere in the state.
+Rhode Island does not restrict legally ordained non-resident ministers from serving anywhere in the state.
+Under the terms of your ordination, you will also be permitted to serve in your home state.

 Ordination Fee: We offer low-cost ordination that is valid and accepted throughout the United States, including Rhode Island, for a nominal fee that covers our basic printing costs, which is generally a fraction of how much you can earn by performing just one ceremony!